-The only way to be sure you won’t get pregnant is not to have sexual intercourse.
-However, there are many methods to reduce your chances of becoming pregnant if you are sexually active.
+The only way to be sure you won’t get pregnant is to not have sexual intercourse.
+However, there are many methods to reduce your chances of becoming pregnant if you’re sexually active.

 Prescription birth control is available through your doctor or a women’s health clinic.

 An intrauterine device (IUD) is a device a doctor implants in your uterus.
 The procedure is well tolerated, and hospitalization isn’t required.
 The IUD prevents pregnancy by various mechanisms.
 It has a 99 percent rate of effectiveness, according to Planned Parenthood.

 IUDs are sold under the following brand names:

 Several birth control methods affect hormone levels in your body, so you’re less likely to get pregnant.
 The most effective is a birth control implant, also called Nexplanon.

 This is a very small plastic stick that’s inserted under the skin of your arm.
 Implants stay in place for up to three years.
 They have a 99 percent rate of effectiveness.

 Birth control pills, shots, and patches also affect your hormone levels.
 They have an effectiveness rate of 91 to 94 percent.
 Examples of available brands include:

 - Alesse, Apri, Enpresse, Loestrin, Ortho-Novum, Yasmin, and many more (pills)